bujojos11/obfuskey-front/content/_index.md

 To make it unbreakable, you have to tune-up the output by only disclosing a couple of characters per passwords and adding hints for each passwords that only you will understand.

-ObfusKey is the best way to secure your lightweight wallet like Metamask and other that don't support passphrases but it can also be used to add a layer of security to your passphrase protected wallet.
+ObfusKey is the best way to secure your lightweight wallet like Metamask, Phantom and other that don't support passphrases but it can also be used to add a layer of security to your passphrase protected wallet.

 Downloading it and executing it is very easy and it is designed to be run on safe OS like Tails Os.